fafalone/ShellControls/README.md

 ### These are beta versions.

 There's still some work to do in twinBASIC to complete user control support, but it's now far enough along even a massively complex control like ucShellBrowse can run.
 Notably, there's numerous issues with sizing and scaling.
 The demos included in this repository have worked around them as best I could.
+Also, I haven't exhaustively tested all features.
+Please don't hestitate to create an issue for any bugs you encounter.

 ### Using these controls in your project